keanseng04/tweet_later/README.md

 We're going to build off <a href="http://learn.codedivision.my/challenges/140">Tweet Now 2</a>.
 We've designed a system that lets someone tweet right now.
 The front-end should be nice and responsive - rather than waiting for the back end to submit the tweet we send of the request asynchronously.

 If you didn't get the other Twitter-posting challenges finished take the time to get them finished before starting this one.
-Seriously.
+Seriously!

 In the previous applications the front-end is responsive, but the back-end is still held up.
 Like an old lady paying with pennies in the grocery line, one slow request - where "slow" is greater than 100-200 milliseconds - can cause a huge backlog of requests.